Follow us on networks

 Hygiene, key to the health of the microbiota

-Keeping the genital area clean and dry is vital to avoid infection and damage the microbiota.
+Keeping the genital area clean and dry is vital to avoid infections and damage to the microbiota.
 It is also important to use few soaps, not daily.
-In case of using them, it is better that they are specific for the area, with a suitable pH and, if possible, without perfumes.
+If you use them, it is better that they are specific to the area, with an adequate pH and, if possible, without perfumes.

-When having sexual intercourse, you should try to maintain hygiene habits: clean hands, mouth and genitals.
-Fluids and humidity increase the chances of infection.
+When having sexual relations, you should try to maintain hygiene habits: clean hands, mouth and genitals.
+Fluids and moisture increase the chances of infection.

-Therefore, the use of condoms is very important to avoid alterations in the microbiota, in addition to sexually transmitted diseases and unwanted pregnancies (although in this case, we are talking about the microbiota and the search for pregnancy, so we will not be using a condom) .
+Therefore, the use of a condom is very important to avoid alterations in the microbiota, in addition to sexually transmitted diseases and unwanted pregnancies (although in this case, we are talking about the microbiota and the search for pregnancy, so we will not be using a condom). .

 It is also advisable to urinate after sexual intercourse.
-However, douching is not a good hygiene habit as it carries all the bacteria with it.
+However, vaginal douching is not a good hygiene habit since it carries all the bacteria with it.

-Finally, it is important that women pay attention to cleaning themselves after urinating or defecating from front to back to avoid contagion with fecal bacteria.
+Finally, it is important that women pay attention to wiping themselves after urinating or defecating from front to back to avoid infection with fecal bacteria.

 Try to wear cotton clothing, which is a breathable material, especially for underwear.